 Yes, if your employer requires you to work overtime.
 If you refuse, the employer may take disciplinary action.
 The key is that you must be compensated for all overtime work performed.

-Consult a Wages & Overtime Attorney Today!
+Consult with Wages & Overtime Attorneys Today!

 You deserve to receive the appropriate pay for the hours you put in at work.
-If you’re experiencing wage or over-time problems, it’s worthwhile to speak with a Columbus Wages & Overtime Attorney.
+If you’re experiencing wage or over-time problems, it’s worthwhile to speak with our Columbus Wages & Overtime Attorneys.
 The lawyers at Coffman Legal LLC are competent and know the laws appertaining to wages and overtime for salaried employees.
 They can guide you through the process of filing and proving wage and hour claims.
 Call 614-949-1181 for a FREE and confidential consultation.